-You must choose a web hosting service that you can install your content management system that can build your website.
+You must choose a web hosting service that supports the CMS (Content Management System) that you use to build your site.
 Keep in mind there are a number of types of web hosting options available with various services included.

-Shared Hosting – The cheapest option (usually less that $10 a month), but you are sharing space with sites that you don’t know and have no control over.
+Shared Hosting – The cheapest option (usually less than $10 a month), but you are sharing space with sites that you don’t know and have no control over.
 This is by far the least secure and often the least powerful (slowest loading) hosting option.
-We do not recommend it for small businesses unless you’re just starting and have budget issues.
+We do not recommend it for small businesses unless you’re just starting and have budget limitations.

-Managed WordPress hosting – Lot’s of hosting companies are starting to offer customized services for WordPress websites.
-These include things like staging sites, extra backups and website migrations.
-If you are a DIY’r comfortable with a website, but needs some technical system administration to help navigate hosting, this is a solid option…but it’s not cheap and runs from $25-$70 a month.
+Managed WordPress Hosting – Lots of hosting companies are starting to offer customized services for WordPress websites.
+These include things like staging sites, extra backups, and website migrations.
+If you are a DIY but need some technical system administration to help navigate hosting, this is a solid option…but it’s not cheap and runs from $25-$70 a month.

-Dedicated Server – This is the most expensive option ($150-$250 a month) and usually overkill for small businesses.
-However, if you have an enterprise site that is generating tons of revenue and experiencing massive traffic this may be worth it for peace of mind.
+Dedicated Server – This is the most expensive option ($150-$250 a month) and is usually overkill for small businesses.
+However, if you have an enterprise site that is generating tons of revenue and experiencing massive traffic, this may be worth it for peace of mind.

 In 2014 Google started to implement a campaign to make the internet more secure by flagging websites that don’t have an associated SSL certificate.
 Although not technically required to get a website up and running, we think it’s important enough that it’s a non-negotiable for all of our client’s websites.

-Without an SSL certificate installed it means that you could experience some knocks to your ranking in Google’s search algorithm but also means that your website is going to be marked as insecure in most web browsers.
+Without an SSL certificate installed it means that you could experience some knocks to your ranking in Google’s search algorithm, and it also means that your website is going to be marked as insecure in most web browsers.

 Most web hosting companies provide a free Let’s Encrypt SSL that you can attach to your website.
 This should be sufficient unless you have some extra security needs in your industry.
 Be sure and confirm this before your purchase hosting. *Godaddy is the only hosting platform that we know of that requires you to purchase a premium SSL certificate on top of hosting and makes it nearly impossible to install a free SSL.